abhisheks008/ML-Crate/Computer Hardware Analysis/Models/README.md

-# GPU Price Prediction Models
+# Computer Hardware Analysis Models

 ## Overview
-This document provides a summary of the machine learning models used to predict GPU prices, including their performance metrics such as RMSE and R2 score.
+This document provides a summary of the machine learning models used in analysis , including their performance metrics such as RMSE and R2 score.

 ## Models Implemented